cmu-rss-lab/rosdiscover-evaluation/README.rst

   - Pipfile                Used to describe the dependencies of the Python virtual environment
   - Pipfile.lock           Used to provide the exact versions of all packages (i.e., transitive dependencies) in the Python virtual environment
   - paper.pdf              The final version of the paper **ROSDiscover: Statically Detecting Run-Time Architecture Misconfigurations in Robotics Systems.**

+Note that the prebuilt images are in a file called :code:`images.tar.gz` that is to be downloaded separately from Zenodo.
+It contains saved Docker images for all the ROS systems used in the paper.

 Overview of the ROSDiscover Toolchain